 Learn Trust in Silence

 It is okay to have silence between responses as you and others share thoughts and feelings.
-Finding comfort in silence gives you and the people around you the opportunity to reflect on what was discussed.
+Finding comfort in silence allows you and the people around you to reflect on what was discussed.
 Remember, there is never any pressure to share more than you are ready for.
-Allowing room to breathe in the moments between speaking, and using that time to thoughtfully consider what someone has shared with you will foster honest communication and build trust.
+Allowing room to breathe in the moments between speaking, and using that time to thoughtfully consider what someone has shared with you, will foster honest communication and build trust.

 Turn to Self-Reflection

 If you feel judgmental or defensive when someone else is sharing their feelings, ask yourself: I wonder what brought them to this belief?
 I wonder what they’re feeling right now?
 Most importantly, looking inward instead of reacting outwardly is key to becoming emotionally intelligent.
 As you look inside, ask yourself, “What does my reaction teach me about myself?”